Kartones/leankit-notifier/README.md

 - Card has a date estimation (due date, although providing a starting date helps and allows additional checks)
 - Card is not overdue

+**Note**: No longer in development.
+This tool might stop working at any time and I won't update it as I no longer use Leankit.

 ## Requisites